WELCOME TO

 - 33", 6.5"

-BADGER STATE is what one could call a "changling" in that
+BADGER STATE is what one could call a "changling" in

-strong yellow-chartreuse throat with some raised ridges/pleating at the
+lavender-pink, strong yellow-chartreuse throat with some raised

-heart, a slightly darker eye zone.
-One also notes a relaxed bloom form with
+ridges/pleating at the heart, a slightly darker eye zone.
+One also notes a

-recurving segments and tightly ruffled, nearly sawtooth edges.
-Earlier in
+relaxed bloom form with recurving segments and tightly ruffled, nearly

-its cycle the blooms have a good deal of throat pleating and a somewhat
+sawtooth edges.
+Earlier in its cycle the blooms have a good deal of throat

-"trumpet" effect.
-Early color expression is still lavender-pink,
+pleating and a somewhat "trumpet" effect.
+Early color expression

-but with more orchid-violet tones.
+is still lavender-pink, but with more orchid-violet tones.

 Toward the end of the bloom cycle the background becomes more